€163 Find Cheap Flights from San Francisco to Ireland

 The average price of all round-trip flights from San Francisco to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to Ireland, you should consider leaving on a Friday and avoid Wednesdays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+For your return to San Francisco, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 How far in advance should I book a flight from San Francisco to Ireland?